 "When you go to culinary school," Chef Aduriz smiles, "you are taught food must be pleasing, but when you get to Mugaritz, you realize that sometimes you need to be disturbed, to be shocked."
 Interview in The Guardian May 2012

-Stepping into the restaurant we immediately noticed that the walls are plain and wooden and the only gesture to decoration, is a dinner plate on each table, broken in half then pieced back together.
+Stepping into the restaurant, we immediately noticed that the walls are dull and wooden and the only gesture to decoration, is a dinner plate on each table, broken in half then pieced back together.
 The room is almost austere with only 17 tables.